Svechnikov ends drought with 2 goals, Hurricanes beat Blues - WHIZ News

+“I wasn’t worried,” Svechnikov said.
+“I know what kind of player I am.
+It just didn’t come for me.
+I was pretty happy it did (come in this game).”

-Sebastian Aho had a second-period goal, and Seth Jarvis added a goal and two assists.
+Sebastian Aho had a second-period goal, Seth Jarvis added a goal and two assists and Brent Burns had two assists.
 Svechnikov also had an assist as the Hurricanes won their fourth game in a row and for the 11th time in their last 12.

 Frederik Andersen stopped 35 shots for his fifth consecutive victory.